 The Time I Was Convinced My Baby Was Smiling At Me In A Sinister Way And Freaked Out

-You know that scene in Ghostbusters 2 when Dana's baby is being offered as a host body to Vigo the Carpathian?
+that scene in when Dana's baby is being offered as a host body to Ghostbusters 2 Vigo the Carpathian?
 And there's a moment where Vigo's face is sort of superimposed over the baby's and there's a super grotesque, scary smile?
 Yeah, I was convinced my baby was making that face one night after a 4 a.m. feeding.
 The only explanation, of course, was ghost possession.
 Not just, like, a regular ghost possession mind you, but an evil, megalomaniacal sorcerer ghost from 16th century Carpathia.

 Going back to sleep cleared that right up, for upon waking I realized that my baby could absolutely not be a reincarnation of the Sorrow of Moldavia.
 After all, he was way too cute and I'd never seen him torturing peasants.